yandex-cloud/docs/en/managed-mysql/quickstart.md

 ---
-title: "Getting started with {{ mmy-name }}®"
+title: "Getting started with {{ mmy-full-name }}"
-description: "To get started with {{ mmy-name }}®: create a DB cluster and connect to the DB."
+description: "In this tutorial, you'll learn how to create a {{ MY }} cluster and connect to it."
 ---

 # Getting started with {{ mmy-name }}®